HST High Sample Temperature Safety Thermal Shutoff Valve

 - Operating temperatures unaffected by variable inlet pressures

-The HST High Sample Temperature Safety Shutoff Valve is used to sense the sample temperature after the sample cooler.
-The sample passes through this normally open valve whenever the sample temperature is below the valve setpoint.
-If the sample temperature exceeds the valve setpoint, the HST closes to protect expensive and delicate analyzers and other instruments from overtemperature damage.
-When the HST cools below the setpoint, it will automatically reset open again.
-Low coolant flow or total loss of cooling water or unusually high sample temperatures are typical reasons why the HST self-operating protective device should be considered.
+The High Sample Temperature (HST) Safety Thermal Shutoff Valve is used to sense the sample temperature after the sample cooler and control flow based on fluid temperature.
+This valve is normally open and allows the sample to pass through it.
+If the sample temperature exceeds the valve set point, the thermal actuator inside the HST will close the valve to protect expensive and delicate analyzers and other instruments from over-temperature damage.
+Once the fluid cools back below the set point, the valve will automatically reset open again.